 Do It Yourself Divorce Legal Advice

-Sometimes divorce is necessary…but it’s not always a nasty battle.
-Often couples make a mutual decision to dissolve their marriage (or separate) without contention.
-In fact, many times respectful communication remains and every facet of the divorce are agreed upon.
-So when an attorney is contacted to process the action, the typical fees of between $1500 and $5000 seem unjustified and unnecessary.
+Sometimes divorce is necessary…and this means taking one life and separating it into two.
+Often this is a very ugly process but it’s not always a nasty battle.
+Sometimes a couple will make a mutual decision to dissolve their marriage (or separate) without contention as they both think it is what is best for both of them, and often for their children.
+In fact, many times respectful communication remains and every facet of the divorce are agreed upon once they couple chooses to dissolve the marriage.
+This means that when an attorney is contacted to process the action, the typical fees of between $1,500 and $5,000 seem unjustified and unnecessary to the parties involved.

-These couples may elect to file on their own – after all, there are no disputes to settle.
-However, the no-lawyer option of selecting and completing the correct online forms, completing the statutory child support and maintenance calculations, filing the case with the court and scheduling necessary court hearings on their own soon becomes confusing and overwhelming in its complexity.
+In cases like this, couples may elect to file for divorce on their own – after all, there are no disputes to settle, so why should each party spend a ton of money for help with paperwork and paperwork only?
+However, the no-lawyer option of selecting and completing the correct online forms, completing the statutory child support and maintenance calculations, filing the case with the court and schedule necessary court hearings on their own can soon become confusing and overwhelming in its complexity.
 So despite the fact that they have a simple, straightforward case, the legal process can be a nightmare that cannot be overcome without help.

-The Law Offices of Loomis & Greene have created another option.
-For over 20 years, we have been offering our “Do-it-yourself divorce” solution.
+The Law Offices of Loomis & Greene have created another option for couples that find themselves in a situation like this.
+For over 20 years, we have been offering our “Do-It-Yourself divorce” solution.
 If you and your spouse feel that you can agree on all the issues in your case, and you simply need assistance in getting through the overly complex legal system, then we can help!

 - We will meet together for an interview to gather all necessary information.